Sakuraikengo/TSMS_supple/README.md

 # TSMS_supple
 Data which was used in the "Time-series Multi-spectral Imaging of Soybean for Predicting Biomass and Improving the Accuracy of Genomic Prediction" was uploaded here.
+Because genome file and raw data of MS data were too large to upload, we can't run the below code.
+* 2.0.makeAmat.R
+* 2.1.0.spectralValueSel.R
+* 2.1.1.dataFolder.R
+Please run from the ""

 ---